kjell/mcn-2020-git-haiku/index.md

-In the cicada's cry
+In the sea-surf edge
-quick unexpected frog
+in your brief sweet waters
-Muffled by hot rocks
+A perfect evening!